gustavopin/GameSalesDataAnalysis/README.md

     (X) Visualize the raw data.

-    () Clean the dataset to answer the following questions:
+    (X) Clean the dataset to answer the following questions:

         (X) What region most bought games in this time period?